TerminalMC/CommandKeys/README.md

     - `Cycle`: The commands will be cycled through, with one command sent each time you press the key.
       - Note: In `Cycle` mode, if you need more than one command to be sent for a single key-press, enter those commands into a single box, separated by pairs of commas (e.g. `/tick freeze,,/say Stopped`).
+    - `Random`: A message will be chosen at random and sent each time the key is pressed.
     - `Repeat`: Like `Send`, but the macro will be repeated (delay is configurable) until you press the key again.

+- **Placeholders**
+  - Simple Placeholders
+    - `%clipboard%`: The contents of the clipboard, if any.
+    - `%myname%`: Minecraft username.
+    - `%pmsender%`: The name of the sender of the most recently-received private message, if any.
+(Searches max of 50).
+    - `%pos%`: The integer coordinates of the player (`x y z`).
+    - `%x%`: The integer X coordinate of the player.
+Also available for Y and Z.

+  - Regex Placeholders
+      - `%clipboard#(.*)%`: The contents of the clipboard, if any, verified to match a regex pattern following the `#`.
+This can be used to prevent unintentional exposure of clipboard contents.
+E.g. use `%clipboard#^-?\d+ -?\d+ -?\d+$%` to only send the clipboard contents if it's formatted like a set of coordinates.
+      - `%pos([FBLR])(\d+)%`: `%pos%` but offset some number of blocks in a direction relative to the cardinal direction that the player is nearest to facing.
+E.g. use `%posL20%` to get the coordinates 20 blocks to the player's left.
+      - `%x([+-]\d+)%`: `%x%` but offset some number of blocks.
+E.g. use `%x-10%` to get the X coordinate 10 blocks to the player's West.
+Also available for Y and Z.

 ### Dependencies